-Withdrawal symptoms that occur when you stop using an addictive substance — whether it is alcohol, a prescription medication or an illicit drug — can range from being uncomfortable to excruciatingly painful and debilitating, or even deadly.
+Withdrawal symptoms that occur when you stop using an addictive substance can range from being uncomfortable to excruciatingly painful, debilitating, or even deadly.
 Benzodiazepines, or benzos, are a category of drugs that can lead to particularly troublesome and potentially serious symptoms during the withdrawal process.
-Benzodiazepines are a type of medication typically prescribed to treat anxiety disorders, insomnia or seizures, and are sold as generics and also under the brand names Xanax, Ativan, Valium, Restoril and Klonopin.
-Withdrawal from this type of medication can be so difficult and potentially dangerous that the process has its own name: benzodiazepine withdrawal syndrome.
+Benzos are typically prescribed to treat anxiety disorders, insomnia, or seizures and are sold as generics and also under the brand names Xanax, Ativan, Valium, Restoril, and Klonopin.
+Benzo withdrawal symptoms can be so difficult and potentially dangerous that experts commonly refer to them as benzodiazepine withdrawal syndrome.
 Finding help in a benzodiazepine detox center can help lessen the severity of benzo withdrawal syndrome.

 Benzodiazepine Risks: Tolerance, Dependency, and Addiction